123FLO321/ark-better-variants/README.md

 ### Mod Weights
 Similar to Dino Weights, but for mods.
+Be careful using this, if mods add alphas or multiple versions all will be set to the same weight.
+Use settings from the variant mod itself directly, if available.
 Requires internal mod names.
 For basename Dinos use `Game` as mod name.
 ```ini